 You can easily manage your booking right here!
 Within one step you can add or remove tour services, modify your booking, make a payment.

-And now, let`s answer to one of the most important questions when going on a vacation: “how much will I spend?”
+And now, let’s answer one of the most important questions when going on vacation: “how much will I spend?”
+On average, the price of a trip to Finland would be 121€ or 138$ a day.

 The cheapest hostel in Helsinki would cost around 16€/18$ for a night.
 This price is for one bed in a shared bedroom with shared bathrooms.
-The cheapest options for a private room with private bathroom would cost around 40€/45.5$ for one night.
+The cheapest options for a private room with a private bathroom would cost around 40€/45.5$ for one night.

 The good news is that we are living in very hospitable times!
 There are several pages that would help budget travelers a lot: